 SoQuZ – Social Data as Sources of Contemporary History

-The DFG project "SoQuZ - Social Data as Sources of Contemporary History" aims to develop a framework concept for a research data infrastructure in contemporary historical research.
+The project "SoQuZ - Social Data as Sources of Contemporary History" aimed to develop a framework concept for a research data infrastructure in contemporary historical research.

 Quantitative and qualitative social research have become the preferred means of introspection in industrial societies.
 The social data generated in the research process are therefore an indispensable source for research in contemporary history.
 In recent years, therefore, there has been a turn towards data-based research within contemporary historical research.
 Historians use data from quantitative and qualitative social research to answer their research questions.
 In doing so, the data are extracted from their original contexts of origin, contextualized and (re)evaluated.
 Typical for the historical approach is that very different materials are combined (e.g. data, publications about the data, producer interviews, etc.).